GodferOkongo/Olist-Sales-Analysis/README.md

 4. Geographical Details
 The use of customer, order, product and geographical data allows for meaningful insights to be drawn and make data-driven decisions to enhance business strategy and operations.
 By focusing on these key areas, improvements will be seen in optimised product offerings,  customer reach, retention rate, and drive sustainable growth.

-The SQL queries used to inspect and clean the data for this analysis can be found here [link]. for this analysis can be found here [link].
-DAX measures used in power query can be found here [link].
+The SQL queries used to inspect and clean the data for this analysis can be found here [link] DAX measures used in power query can be found here [link].

 ## Data Structure & Initial Checks